menu icon

 • 1 cup chopped vegan semi-sweet chocolate, or chocolate chips (~187 g)

-• 1 tbsp neutral vegetable oil (e.g. avocado or canola)
+• 1 tablespoon neutral vegetable oil (e.g. avocado or canola)

 Candied Cranberries